BogdanIrimie/DistributedMonitoring/README.md

 mongoPort = 27017
 ```

-If the environment variables are set, simply run `/bin/run.sh` for each component (this will create the configuration files and will start the component, more info can be found on https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Deployment)
+If the environment variables are set, simply run `/bin/run.sh` for each component (this will create the configuration files and will start the component, more info can be found on the [deployment page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Deployment).

 ##Test/Stress the system

-Fallow the guide on the [test page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Testing)
+Fallow the guide on the [test page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Testing).

 ##Interacting with the monitoring system

 Jobs can be submitted by making a HTTP POST request `http://<ip>:8080/request` with a json body.
-More details about the request body can be found on [request model page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Requests)
+More details about the request body can be found on [request model page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Requests).

 clientResponse is a JSON with the following fields:
 * `clientId` - the id the client provide, it can be used to retrieve all the jobs for a client